 Being overweight increases your risk of developing high blood pressure.
 When you gain weight, the amount of blood circulating through your body increases.
 This increases the pressure of blood flow against your artery walls, which puts added strain on your heart.
 Studies suggest that, if you're overweight, losing as little as 10 percent of your current weight can help lower your blood pressure.
 If you are looking for a place to start, check out these 10 weight-loss tips that actually work (according to science).

 Scale back sodium intake

-Go easy on alcoholic beverages
+Limit alcoholic beverages

 Research has found that drinking alcohol is associated with higher blood pressure levels.
 This could be related to what happens to your body when you drink alcohol, including dehydration, inflammation and more.
 If you drink, do so moderately—that means one drink a day for women, two drinks for men.
 One standard drink is about 5 ounces of wine, 12 ounces of beer, or 1.5 ounces of liquor.
 For more, check out how alcohol affects your health.